 Home Networks

-Home networks generally do not have the robust security measures of corporate networks.
-Cybercriminals often exploit weak passwords, outdated firmware, and unpatched vulnerabilities in home routers and IoT devices.
-According to a study by McAfee, 28% of Americans admitted to using default passwords on their home routers, making them easy targets for cyberattacks.
+Home networks, in general, lack the strong security paradigms of enterprise networks.
+Cybercriminals often exploit weak passwords, outdated firmware, and unattended vulnerabilities in home gateways and Internet of Things (IoT) devices.
+According to McAfee, in this study, 28% of US respondents admitted to default passwords on personal home routers, which cybercriminals can exploit “routinely.

 Increased Phishing Attacks